AMTerp/UnityProjects/README.md

 - Simple castle model.
 - Defend castle gate and houses inside walls from waves of spawning enemies.
 - Gradual difficulty increase.
+- Ammo system.
+- A shop to purchase ammunition and guns from.
 - Press "Escape" to pause and read controls.

 For a detailed plan of features, see Castle Defender/Assets/To do.xlsx/.